 Florida’s ban that prevents medical marijuana patients from smoking their cannabis has gone up in smoke.

-Leon County Circuit Court Judge Karen Gievers on Friday ruled that the state’s ban on smokable cannabis is unconstitutional.
-Florida’s Department of Health said in a statement it has appealed the ruling, which will impose a temporary delay until the appellate court can issue a final order.
+Leon County Circuit Court Judge Karen Gievers on Friday ruled that a state’s ban on smokable cannabis is unconstitutional.
+Florida’s Department of Health said in a statement it has appealed the ruling, which will impose an automatic stay.

 Gievers wrote in her 22-page ruling that Floridians “have the right to use the form of medical marijuana for treatment of their debilitating medical conditions as recommended by their certified physicians, including the use of smokable marijuana in private places.”